SoftIron/sibench/README.md

 Sibench is a tool for benchmarking Ceph clusters and other storage systems.

-See manual.rst for full details of operation.
+See https://sibench.io for full details of operation.